Fitchburg State University: Academics

 Fitchburg State University offers 56 undergraduate majors and concentrations in a 25 departments.
 The university also offers more than 40 graduate and certificate programs.

 Accreditations and approvals

-Fitchburg State University is accredited by the New England Commission of Higher Education (NECHE), the Commission on Collegiate Nursing Education, the International Assembly for Collegiate Business Education, the Council for Standards in Human Service Education, and the National Council for Accreditation of Teacher Education.
+Fitchburg State University is accredited by the New England Commission of Higher Education (NECHE).
+Particular programs are also accredited by the Commission on Collegiate Nursing Education, the International Assembly for Collegiate Business Education, the Council for Standards in Human Service Education, and the National Council for Accreditation of Teacher Education.

-Individual programs have been approved by the Massachusetts Department of Education, the National Association of State Directors of Teacher Education and Certification, the Interstate Certification Compact of Educational Personnel, the State Board of Registration in Nursing, the Board of Higher Education, and the Commonwealth Honors Program.
+Individual programs are approved by the Massachusetts Department of Education, the National Association of State Directors of Teacher Education and Certification, the Interstate Certification Compact of Educational Personnel, the State Board of Registration in Nursing, the Board of Higher Education, and the Commonwealth Honors Program.